 Why & how to stream live video over the internet as a business

 That said, what can live video do for you?
-Of course, there are a multitude of answers to this question, depending on your business.
-However, there is no doubt–the times, they are a changin’.
+Of course, there is a multitude of answers to this question, depending on your business.
+However, there is no doubt–the times, they are a-changing’.
 Starting in 2015, young millennials (ages 14-25) began watching more video on digital devices than on television.
 In short, the future of video isn’t TV; it’s online.

 Intro to live streaming applications for business